What better way to spend the great outdoors in the wintertime then with an outdoor patio and a bar-b-que grill?

 Adding a “fire pit” instead of a fireplace will be sufficient.
 Add about $2K for a home-made fire pit to the basic costs of building your patio.
 If you want more than a “brushed concrete surface,” you’ll need to add more to the basic costs of materials.

-Some other options of the basic concrete slab is “stamped concrete, tiles, pavers, and even flagstones.”
+Some other options of the basic concrete slab are “stamped concrete, tiles, pavers, and even flagstones.”
 For an addition to a one-story patio, adding columns to the existing slab work will work wonders.
 As all things are being considered, weighing the options which are available in the market begins with the planning process.
 No more daydreaming about the new space.
 After carefully browsing through magazines, online blogs, and endless daydreaming, it’s time to turn the patio dream into reality.
 Endless options for a Houston patio; covered or not.

 With a great budget, the possibilities can be endless.
-Although, if you have a budget of less than $2K, you can have a nice patio to add to your home’s backyard or even in the side of your home’s existing structure.
+Although, if you have a budget of less than $2K, you can have a nice patio to add to your home’s backyard or even on the side of your home’s existing structure.
 If you’d like a covered patio, with a ceiling fan, this can cost about $7K.
-Prices like these are low comparably to other regions.
+Prices like these are low compared to other regions.
 Houston is a nice place to have those outdoor Texas bbq’s, but what better way to have them than on an outdoor patio.
 With unique designs, you can build one with a grill or a gas range, a stone-walled fireplace with lighting that’ll set the mood.
 Designing in order to capture the mood is essential in the planning process.
 The patio will cost between $8K and up to $40K.

 For example, a covered patio that needs a 13’x29′ concrete slab; here are the specifications.
 This comes from an existing 10X10 concrete slab to be removed and adding new concrete to make it 13’x29′ with no odd designing to the specs.
 Adding to this cost is the electrician’s cost and labor.